MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 * Result (array) - Returns an array containing one element for each image currently stored on Misty.
 With Misty's on-robot JavaScript API, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks) for more information.
 Each element in the array contains the following:
    * Height (integer) - The height of the image file.
    * Name (string) - The name of the image file.
+   * SystemAsset (boolean) - If `true`, the file is one of Misty's default system audio files.
+If `false`, a user created the file.
    * Width (integer) - The width of the image file.
-   * UserAddedAsset (boolean) - If `true`, the file was added by the user.
-If `false`, the file is one of Misty's system files.

 ### misty.GetVideo